portalbox-app/portalbox/Readme.md

 ## Introduction
-PortalBox is a suite of tools to make your dev machine web-accessible.
+PortalBox is a collection of tools to make your dev machine web-accessible.

 Features:
 - Self-hosted Visual Studio Code server